Flussen/GoPass/README.md

 ## License

-GoPass is distributed under an [MIT license](LICENSE), allowing broad and free use for all users.
+GoPass is distributed under an [GPL-3.0 license](LICENSE), allowing broad and free use for all users.

 ---